trangn03/CPSC-223P/Mock Test/README.md

-# Exam 3

-## Rules of Behavior
-1. Do not communicate with anyone during the exam (no email, no social media, no Discord, no texting, no phones, no talking, no passing notes, no internet communicating).
-If there is any evidence of communicating with anyone during the exam you will receive a zero.
-1. You **must** turn off your cell phone and store it away.
-1. Your submission **must** be solely you own work without the assistance of anyone by any means.
-1. All programming code **must** be written in Python.
-1. You **must** use Tuffix to unit test your program.
-1. All your code **must** be pushed to Github by the scheduled end of class today.
-Any submissions after that time will not be considered.
-1. You may use your book.
-1. You may use the Internet as a **reference only**.
-1. If you have questions, approach the instructor desk.

 ## Program Instructions
 1. Write several Python classes that perform as a Tuffy Titan Vehicle management module.
 You are provided a very simple main.py file that you may use as you are developing your class hierarchies.
 1. The class hierarchies should use the following structure: